Higher H\"older regularity for the fractional $p$-Laplace equation in the subquadratic case: Introduction

-Now we comment on the assumptions on $q$ and $p$ in Theorem \ref{teo:2}.
+where $f\in L^q_{\text{loc}}(\R^N)$ if and only if $\e>0$.
+It is clear that $u\not\in C^{\alpha}(B_1)$ for any $\alpha>\gamma+\e$.
+Therefore, the result is sharp in this region of parameters. \nc Now we comment on the assumptions on $q$ and $p$ in Theorem \ref{teo:2}.
 We believe that they are sharp and they do perfectly match the sharp assumptions in the local limit.
-Indeed, in the local case, that should correspond to the limiting case $s=1$, the assumptions becomes $q>N/p$ when $p\leq N$ and $q\geq 1$ when $p>N$.
-These are the proper conditions for the inhomogeneous $p$-Laplace equation, see \cite{Tei13} and \cite{TU14}.
+Indeed, in the local case, that should correspond to the limiting case $s=1$, the assumptions {become} $q>N/p$ when $p\leq N$ and $q\geq 1$ when $p>N$.
+These are the proper conditions for the inhomogeneous $p$-Laplace equation, see \cite{Tei13} and \cite{TU14}. \nc